Pritchardia remota

 Though it is impossible to mistake P. remota for any other species in its natural habitat, it can be discerned from other Pritchardia species by its wavy leaves, its short and hairless inflorescences, and its tiny, spherical fruits.

 A similar undescribed species existed on Laysan, the Laysan fan palm, but was made extinct after Laysan was mined for guano.

 Habitat

 A 1996 survey found a total of four plant populations of 680 palms on the island.
-Groves of P. remota palms grow in coastal mesic valley depressions in two valleys on Nihoa: The largest population grows in the West Palm Valley, while the three smaller populations are found in the East Palm Valley.
+Groves of P. remota palms grow in coastal mesic valley depressions in two valleys on Nīhoa: The largest population grows in the West Palm Valley, while the three smaller populations are found in the East Palm Valley.
 Up to 50% of the pollen found in soil cores taken from lowland sites in the Main Islands comes from Pritchardia palms similar to this species.
 This is because these palms were once abundant there until around the year 1000, when the human population grew dramatically.
 The trees were cleared for agriculture and used for timber and firewood.